iutzeler/skwdro/doc/user_guide.rst

             loss.backward()
             optimizer.step()

-This is the simplest use of the ``PyTorch`` interface: just wrap the usual loss and model with the ``dualize_primal_loss`` function and use the resulting loss function in the training loop.
+This is the simplest use of the ``PyTorch`` interface: just wrap the usual loss and model with the ``robustify`` function and use the resulting loss function in the training loop.

 To make the optimization of the robust model more efficient, we also provide an learning-rate free optimizer tailored to this problem.